tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/record-permissions.md

 import TabItem from '@theme/TabItem';
 import ContextCodeBlock from '@site/src/components/context-code-block/context-code-block.component';

 Records are the place where work gets done inside a Tape organization.
-Records permissions can be changed via the developer API.
+Records can be shared and permissions can be changed (removed, added, elevated and restricted) via the developer API.

 ## Batch update multiple records' permissions

 <EndpointBadge method="PUT" url="https://api.tapeapp.com/v1/record/permission/batch" isNew="true" />

-To update record permissions, issue a PUT request to this endpoint.
-The PUT body has to contain the `inputs` property with an array of objects that have a `record_id` property to specify for which record permissions should be alterered, and two arrays `add_permissions` and `remove_permissions`.
+To share a record to individual users or update record permissions, issue a PUT request to this endpoint.
+The PUT body has to contain the `inputs` property with an array of objects that have a `record_id` property to specify for which record permissions should be alterered, and arrays `add_permissions`, `update_permissions` and `remove_permissions`.

 Optionally specifying `add_permissions`, each entry must contain either a `user_id` or an `email` property for the respective organization user to be added.
 If there is no user inside the organization that matches `email`, a new one will be created and an invitation to join Tape will be sent.
 Additionally, a numeric `permission_level` needs to be specified.

+Optionally specifying `update_permissions`, each entry must contain either a `user_id` or an `email` property for the respective organization user to be added.
+If there is no user inside the organization that matches `email`, nothing will happen.
+A numeric `permission_level` needs to be specified and will update existing permissions for that user.
+As opposed to `add_permissions`, no new invite email will be send, so this is useful to silently update user's permissions.

 Valid permission levels to be specified for the `permission_level` property are: